ananda39/Group-5/README.md

 5. How much time did it take to generate the money needed.
 (Mahmud)
 6. Top ten categories that earn money much faster and more than they required.
 (Mahmud)
 7. Avg amount each backer pays by category.
 (Sahand)
 8. Time: In which year Kickstarter had the most projects.
 Is the website growing in numbers of projects vs time?
-(Arrick)
+(Arrick - Completed)
 9. Canceled projects vs funds (Is there any case that they got the fund and canceled? (possibly because of  frauds or failed           prototype?)  trying to find a pattern in canceld projects. (looking at the categories: which categories got more cancelations.
 Is there a pattern with Projects Origin Country and Cancelations in percentage...)
 (Sahand)